 The Creative Press Challenge is all about the individual power of ideas.
 That’s why we challenge creatives to strip an integrated campaign down to a single print ad, where the true strength of its idea unfolds.
 This might sound simple, but it’s actually quite hard: The final ad should be more than just a pretty image and a witty line.
 It must represent the original thought behind the brand’s campaign, match the brand’s identity and still be original and appealing to its target group.

-The Creative Press Challenge video won a Lamp at the Art Directors Club Nederland award ceremony 2013.
-We’re proud!
+We are proud of the appreciation for our Creative Press Challenge, from creatives as well as advertisers.
+The introduction video won a Lamp at the Art Directors Club Nederland award ceremony for best art direction.
 Many thanks to Thijs Biersteker en Corriette Schoenaerts, who led the project, and all of the other amazing creatives who helped us produce this amazing video.
-The Creative Press Challenge won a nomination for a SAN Accent at the Stichting Adverteerders Nederland in the category Business-to-Business.
-We also sent it in to Cannes Lions as PR case.
-We’ll keep you updated!
+At the SAN Accent award ceremony (Stichting Adverteerders Nederland) the Creative Press Challenge won a prize for Business-to-Business campaign.
+Curious if we will win in Cannes in the category PR.

 De Volkskrant personally chose a charity dear to its heart: Foundation for Refugee Students UAF.
 An organization that matches the identity of de Volkskrant perfectly: education and social involvement are high on their list editorial priorities.
 The foundation helps highly educated refugees in choosing and pursuing a study, and finding a job that will fulfill their personal and professional goals.
 Click here for more info.